 However, there are a number of exemptions which effectively allow personal data to be withheld.
 To consider and apply an exemption will be dependent on the purpose for which the personal data is being processed, and will be considered and undertaken on a case-by-case basis.
 There is more detailed guidance on exemptions available from the Information Commissioner's Office.

 The data controller (see section 9.0) is required to communicate to the data subject the information it holds in an intelligible form within 1 month or up to 2 months if the request is complex.
-This timeframe starts from the date the request is received by the data controller, or the data has been provided with sufficient information by the data subject to locate the information being requested.
+This timeframe starts from the date the request is received by the data controller, and the data controller has been provided with sufficient information by the data subject to locate the information being requested.

 8.0 Relevant legislation